zycalice/notes/docs/data-structures.md

   - No efficient algorithm has been found to solve an NP-complete problem.
   - No one has proven that an efficient algorithm to solve an NP-complete problem is impossible.
   - If an efficient algorithm exists for one NP-complete problem, then all NP-complete problem can be solved efficiently.

+### Algorithms for data structures:
+Data structures not only define how data is organized and stored, but also the operations performed on the data structure.
+While common operations include inserting, removing, and searching for data, the algorithms to implement those operations are typically specific to each data structure.
+Ex: Appending an item to a linked list requires a different algorithm than appending an item to an array.